-Rangers may ask you to move to a designated smoking area if you’re found using cigarettes or e-cigarettesoutside of one.
-If you refuse to comply with their requests, you’ll likely face fines and potential jail time.
+Rangers may ask you to move to a designated smoking area if you’re found using cigarettes or e-cigarettes outside of one.
+If you refuse to comply with their requests, you’ll likely face fines, eviction, and/or potential jail time.

 For those who smoke, finding a place to do so in a national park can be challenging.
 The federal government created the National Park System to preserve and protect our nation’s most beautiful landscapes and animal habitats.

 Keeping our national parks safe and free of litter is an important step in ensuring future generations can enjoy them for years to come.

 Discover the Best Free Camping Across the USA

 To be honest with you, we hate paying for camping.
 There are so many free campsites in America (with complete privacy).